snyhlxde1/cllm.github.io/docs/blog/cllm.md

 ## Final words
-We invite you to refer to check out [our paper](TODO) for more details!
+We invite you to check out [our paper](TODO) for more details!
 Please stay tuned for code and CLLM checkpoint release!

 ## References
 [1] Song, Yang, et al. "Accelerating feedforward computation via parallel nonlinear equation solving."
 International Conference on Machine Learning.
 PMLR, 2021.